 For a short hike following your wildlife safari, check out Trout Lake.
 The trailhead is a small signed pullout on the main road.
 This lollipop loop trail is only 0.6 miles, and offers beautiful mountain views!

-As you approach Cooke City after your hike, prepare to say goodbye to Yellowstone National Park as you exit via the scenic Beartooth Highway to head towards the fun mountain town of Red Lodge!
+As you approach Cooke City after your hike, prepare to say goodbye to Yellowstone National Park as you exit via the scenic Beartooth Highway via the Northeast Entrance to head towards the fun mountain town of Red Lodge!

 This is where we leave you to discover your next adventure — hopefully you enjoyed this Yellowstone itinerary!

 If You Have More Than 2 Days in Yellowstone…